24 R&D breakthroughs that shaped 2024

 - Recognized in MIT Technology Review’s top 10 breakthroughs of the year

 Chiplet technology, which involves assembling smaller semiconductor dies into a single integrated circuit, has gained significant traction.
 Major companies like AMD, Intel, NVIDIA, and Samsung have adopted this approach to enhance performance and flexibility in chip design.
-The Design Automation Conference (DAC) 2024 highlighted chiplets as a key innovation, and MIT Technology Review recognized them among the top 10 breakthrough technologies for the year.
-Shown here is the first fully integrated Optical I/O Chiplet from Intel.
+Shown above is the first fully integrated Optical I/O Chiplet from Intel.

 17. Augmented reality devices advance